Is Phone Counseling/Therapy Appropriate?

 You should see your therapist as often as your treatment plan recommends.
 During your initial therapy sessions, your licensed provider will ask you a series of questions.
 These questions will help determine how many therapy sessions your provider deems necessary for improvement.

 Yes.
-Getting therapy online is a confidential process.
-When you get therapy online, you're entitled to the same level of confidentiality that you have during in-office therapy sessions and medical appointments with your licensed provider.
-Information shared between you, your therapist, and other participating parties in therapy is strictly confidential.
+Getting therapy online is a private process.
+When you get therapy online, you’re entitled to the same level of privacy that you have during in-office therapy sessions and medical appointments with your licensed provider.

 How long should you be in therapy?